gka/driven-by-data.net/src/posts/2012/11/14/partg.md

  - partg-big-2.png
  - partg-tooltip.png
 tags: politics,germany
+type: text,interactive,timeline
 ---

 For this piece I went through the archive of law announcements to get the full text of all revisions of a prticular law that regulates polical parties in Germany.

-In this [german blog post](http://archive.visualisiert.net/article/making-of-parteiengesetz-vis/index.html) I wrote about the process.
+In this [german blog post](https://archive.visualisiert.net/article/making-of-parteiengesetz-vis/index.html) I wrote about the process.